Skip To Main Content

 Arts Program Philosophy

 The Arts program educates, informs, and involves students and the school community in meaningful, child-centered experiences that develop artistic behaviors, critical thinking, creative thinking, and production.
 Individual needs will be met through flexible, challenging, and creative learning opportunities.
+As with academics, GaTE arts services are designed for 3-5% of the student population across both art and music.

 Process for Appeals: